Pir Muhammad (son of Umar Shaikh)

 Pir Muhammad Mirza (c.1379 – 8 May 1409) was a Timurid prince and a grandson of the Central Asian conqueror Timur by his eldest son Umar Shaikh Mirza I.

-Unlike many of his relatives, Pir Muhammad did not assert a claim to the throne in the aftermath of Timur's death.
-Instead, he consolidated and maintained the position that he had previously been given by his grandfather.
+Following his father's death in 1394, Pir Muhammad was appointed to succeed him as governor of Fars.
+Unlike many of his relatives, Pir Muhammad did not assert a claim to the throne in the aftermath of Timur's death in 1405.
+Instead, he consolidated and maintained the position that he had been granted by his grandfather.
 He was assassinated by his own soldiers while campaigning in 1409.

 Early life and background

-Pir Muhammad was born c.1379 and was the eldest son of Umar Shaikh Mirza I by his wife, the Mongol princess Malikat Agha.
+Pir Muhammad was born c.1379 and was the eldest son of Umar Shaikh Mirza I by his wife Malikat Agha.
 His father, the eldest of the four sons of Timur, died in 1394 when Pir Muhammad was about fifteen years old.
-His mother, a daughter of the Khan of Moghulistan, Khizr Khoja, was subsequently remarried to Umar Shaikh's younger brother Shah Rukh.
+His mother, a daughter of the Chagatai prince Khizr Ughlan, was subsequently remarried to Umar Shaikh's younger brother Shah Rukh.

 Following his father's death, Pir Muhammad was appointed to his former post as governor of Fars, which had been conquered from the Persian Muzaffarid dynasty by Timur a few years earlier.
 However, Pir Muhammad appears to have earned his grandfather's ire during this time, being punished twice by Timur for suspected misbehaviours.
 It is perhaps due to these chastenings that the prince chose to adopt a relatively cautious position in the succession struggle following Timur's death.